asreview/asreview/docs/source/start.rst

 Replace xxx.x.x.xx with your server's actual IP address or domain name.

 By default, ASReview LAB runs on port 5000.
-If that port is already in use or if you want to specify a different port, start ASReview LAB with the following
+To specify a different port, start ASReview LAB with the following command:
-command:

 .. code:: bash